 Expected 2027

 Under the current law, any employer proposing 20 or more redundancies at one “establishment” within a period of 90 days must go through a process of collective redundancy consultation, which essentially means informing and consulting appropriate representatives of affected employees.
-A failure to comply with the collective consultation obligations can result in claims for a “protective award” of up to 90 days’ pay for each affected employee (which can already be a significant liability).
+A failure to comply with the collective consultation obligations can result in claims for a “protective award” for each affected employee (which can be a significant liability).
+Previously the maximum protective award for failure to collectively consult was 90 days, however on 6 April 2026 the maximum protective award doubled to 180 days’ pay.

 The new legislation keeps the current threshold of 20 or more employees at one establishment but adds a new threshold that will apply across the whole organisation, with the details of new threshold to be defined in regulations.